Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 <h2 class="hiddenh">Valgress</h2>
 **Valgress** is weird.
 If you describe the game out loud, it sounds like a banger.
 In practice, something feels missing.
 Hell, a lot of things feel missing.

-Randomness in Rogue-lites often have it that each new generated level presents you with a new map filled with risks and rewards.
+Randomness in Rogue-lites often have it such that each new generated level presents you with a new map filled with risks and rewards.
 In Valgress, the only reward is survival and coins to spend in the sparse shop.
 Then atop that, the game seems to obfuscate blame.
-So many mistakes that can get you kill can end with you surviving, making the times you die feel random.
+So many mistakes that can get you killed can end with you surviving, making the times you die feel random.

 You still fucked up and got hit, but since getting killed by those hits feels like a coin flip, the actual dying part lacks the same sense of personal blame.
 Valgress seems like a *WIP* for something that *could* be a great game.
 But for [tool tip="I see you, J"]some people[/tool], it's already good enough.
 <h2 class="hiddenh">Hot Foot</h2>